 The Simpsons in the UK has also suffered from this.
 One instance was particularly pointless because the unedited version was used in a trailer that immediately preceded the episode.
 The season nine episode "Trash of the Titans" (the 200th episode) has the following edits:

 All instances of the word "wanker" (mostly used by U2's Bono) were cut.
-(The BBC used to dub Mr Burns' use of it after Bono throws a spoon at him with "Ow!").
+When BBC Two air this episode, they dub Mr Burns' use of it after Bono throws a spoon at him with "Ow!"

-The scene where Homer reveals that he buried the garbage under Springfield was edited to remove Bart, Lisa, and Marge guessing that Homer got rid of the garbage by selling drugs (though Lisa's line, "I wish it were drugs!" after finding out that Homer is burying the garbage under the town wasn't cut).
+The scene where Homer reveals that he buried the garbage under Springfield is edited to remove Bart, Lisa, and Marge guessing that Homer got rid of the garbage by selling drugs (though Lisa's line, "I wish it were drugs!" after finding out that Homer is burying the garbage under the town isn't cut).

 After the garbage erupts and destroys the town, Ray Patterson is asked to be Sanitation Commissioner again.
 Patterson refuses, ending his speech with "You're screwed.
 Thank you, bye."
-On the UK's Channel Four, the line was shortened to "Thank you, bye," but Mayor Quimby's "We are far from screwed!" was left in.
+On the UK's BBC Two, the line is shortened to "Thank you, bye," but Mayor Quimby's "We are far from screwed!" was left in.

-Channel 4 (in the UK)'s reruns of "The Cartridge Family" edited the ending where, as Marge is about to throw the gun away, she realizes that she looks better with it and slips it in her purse.
-Curiously, the BBC never had problem with the scene.
+BBC Two (in the UK)'s reruns of "The Cartridge Family" edited the ending where, as Marge is about to throw the gun away, she realizes that she looks better with it and slips it in her purse.
 At first, the episode was never shown in the UK altogether, due to the beginning scene with the soccer riot and scenes depicting the comical side of gun abuse (including Bart using it to play William Tell with Milhouse), which British censors found offensive and likely to be copycatted by idiot viewers.

 The practice of cutting the setups, but not punchlines, and therefore making the situations worse (or incomprehensible to naive viewers) seems to be popular, at least in Australia (along with cutting scenes of physical violence).
 In the season seven finale "Summer of 4'2"", Homer tries to buy some illegal fireworks at a beachside Kwik-E-Mart, but to cover his tracks, he buys a lot of risque personal and sexual items (a porno mag, a large box of condoms, some panty shields, two enema kits, and a bottle of Old Harper).
 The entire scene with Homer buying the sexual items and the fireworks was cut, but the scene in which Marge picks through the bag and says, "Homer, I don't know what you have planned tonight, but count me out" was not edited.

-For about two years after Princess Diana's death, two gags from two different episodes were edited in the UK airing:
+For about two years after Princess Diana's death, two gags from two different episodes were edited on BBC Two's airings:

 Season 4's "Duffless": Homer jumps out the window of the nuclear plant to escape a giant spider.
 Barney is waiting below with a mattress tied to a stationwagon.
 Barney notices something that looks like Princess Di and drives up (while Homer falls on his ass), only to be disappointed that it's just a pile of rags.
 The post-Princess Di-death edited episode just has Barney drive up for no reason [other than the fact that Barney is, at least until season 11, a drunk who really shouldn't be behind the wheel of any type of vehicle] while Homer falls on his ass.